 Last, add your guest list by manually entering their names and emails, importing a list from your email, or uploading a spreadsheet.
 You can preview your invitation before you send it out.
 Then, wait for the RSVPs to come in, using Paperless Post’s Tracking page.
 On this page, you can also use the Follow Up tool to gently nudge anyone who hasn’t responded and remind guests of the celebration a few days before the party.

-If you want a more casual invitation, you can instead opt for a Flyer: These invitations don’t come with a more formal envelope design, but you can customize them the same way you would a Card.
+If you want a textable baby shower invitation, you can instead opt for a Flyer.
+These baby shower invitations don’t come with a formal stationery design, but you can customize them the same way you would our traditional Card designs.
 However, they don’t require you to have all the guests’ emails to send them.
 Instead, your invitations will exist via a web address you can easily send to guests via text, social media, or email.
-Flyers don’t have a tracking ability, so you’ll have to keep track of RSVPs independently.
 If you’re planning a virtual baby shower, a Flyer is a great choice.

 A picture is worth a thousand words—so now that you’ve worked out what to say, pick your perfect baby shower Card or Flyer here.